Skip to content

 Application for loan of £380,000 at 50% LTV

-• The applicants were joint owners of a limited company but their household income was slightly less than required for our standard affordability assessment, due to the need for a short mortgage term.
+• The applicants were joint owners of a limited company but their household income was slightly less than required for our standard affordability assessment, due to the need for a short mortgage termon a capital and interest basis.

 • When reviewing the case we could see the applicants both had an undrawn Self Invested Personal Pension (SIPP).
 By providing us with evidence of the SIPP balances we were able to include these as part of the total assessable income, even though the SIPPs hadn’t moved into income drawdown.